vikramriyer/vikramriyer.github.io/_posts/2020-05-24-linear-models.md

 - Linear Regression assumes that the data points are continuous.
 If we look at the above above figure, we can see that the values are continuous and not discrete.
 - Linear Regression assumes that the labels are a function of the linear combination of the inputs and a normally distributed error term or gaussian noise.
 (Please ignore the normally distributed error term part if you are a beginner, it is not required to get an intuitive understanding of the workings)

 These assumptions are one of the most critical elements in the machine learning task.
 It actually helps us understand the data well.
+To put it in other words, before using a machine learning algorithm on a dataset, one must understand the data using some exploratory data analysis (EDA), only when you're convinced about an algorithm being useful on a particular dataset should you go ahead and use it.

+There is a fair argument that we can possibly throw all the algorithms at the data and figure out which one gives a better result.
+Try saying this in an interview and look where this goes.
+My personal opinion is to always keep constraints in mind when developing products and writing code and build on from there.
+In our case, data is the constraint and hence we should check the assumptions made by the algorithm, do our EDA and choose a suitable algorithm.

 ### Example
 Let's use a dataset that obeys the above assumptions.

 The housing dataset on Kaggle is a good example of when one can use linear regression to predict price of house given a lot of information about the house like total area, whether the house has a garage or not, total rooms, etc

-The below features, garage area and ground floor area seem to fit our expectation pretty well.
+The features like garage area and ground floor area seem to fit our expectation pretty well.
 The charts were drawn using Seaborn which is an API wrapper over the Matplotlib library.

 ![](/assets/images/machine_learning/housing_total_area.png)